 Jenifer Aaker’s Five Dimensions of Brand Personality

-In 1997, marketing professor and branding expert Jennifer Aaker revolutionised the understanding of brand personality by introducing the concept of the Five Dimensions.
+In 1997, marketing professor and branding expert Jennifer Aaker revolutionised the understanding of brand personality by introducing the Five Dimensions.

 These dimensions offer a framework for evaluating and defining the unique personality traits that make a brand distinct.